 Around the world, people of all ages and from all walks of life may, at one point in their lives, need a blood transfusion to survive.
 In the United States alone, it is estimated that approximately 36,000 units of red blood cells, 7,000 units of platelets, and 10,000 units of plasma are needed daily.
 1 Unfortunately, the demand for blood often will far outweigh the actual supply.
 2

-The reasons for needing blood transfusion varies.
+The reasons for needing blood transfusion vary.
 Most of the demand comes from a loss of blood brought about by injuries and accidents, as well as complications of delivery and childbirth.
-Other patients would require transfusion because of anaemia secondary to chronic diseases, malnutrition, and even due to cancer and other blood disorders.
+Other patients would require transfusion because of anemia secondary to chronic diseases, malnutrition, and even due to cancer and other blood disorders.

 There are several kinds of blood units for transfusion, and the specific component is dependent upon each patient’s indication.
 The most common forms are whole and packed red blood cells (PRBCs), while other types include platelet concentrates, fresh frozen plasma (FFP), and cryoprecipitate.

 Each of these units of life-saving blood undergoes several tests before transfusion to determine if it is satisfactory (with adequate cellular components) and safe (free from disease).
 The different hematological parameters are screened, as well as common infectious diseases like syphilis, hepatitis, and HIV or AIDS.

 Once a physician determines that a transfusion is necessary, the physician fills up a request form detailing the component that is needed with the patient’s blood type, which is confirmed and double-checked.
 Later, a test called cross-matching is performed to determine if the donated blood is compatible with that of the recipient.
 Once this is done, and no significant interactions are noted, a report is issued to signify that a final verification has been rendered and that transfusion may proceed.